slgora/ex_situ_PGRFA_metrics/README.md

 Country codes: country codes for Yugoslavia (YUG) and Czechoslovakia (CSK) are not recoded to new countries as this would lead to multiple countries for one accession, which would cause problems when computing the metrics.
 Instead, assess the number of accession with YUG and CSK in ORGICTY field and their impact on the metric.

 Regions of diversity variables:
 Function assign True/False value based on country of collection.
-Then the metrics (metric 6) count only accessions with SAMPSTAT < 399 and SAMPSTAT with missing values (NA), i.e. landraces, wild , and weedy material.
+Then the metrics (metric 6) count only accessions with SAMPSTAT < 399 and SAMPSTAT with missing values (NA), i.e. landraces, wild, and weedy material.

+GLIS data:
+Fetched JSON data with GLIS API for each of the genus.
+Selected fields were then extracted from each JSON to create a dataframe, this was then saved as a csv file.